Genital warts

 Many sexual health clinics offer a walk-in service where you do not need an appointment.

-A sexual health clinic will often get test results quicker than a GP surgery, and you do not have to pay a prescription charge for medicines prescribed by a sexual health clinic.
+Sexual health clinics often get test results quicker than GP surgeries.
+You also do not have to pay a prescription charge for medicines prescribed by a sexual health clinic.

 Find a sexual health clinic